Disabled facilities grants

 It depends on what adaptations you need and how urgent your situation is.
 If you are using our support service, we will always try to process your application as soon as we can, subject to requirements and circumstances which may be outside of the service’s control.

-We always comply with the statutory timescales regarding how long it takes to approve a grant or complete works.
+We always comply with the statutory timescales regarding the time it takes to approve a grant and complete works.

 The new government guidance recommends that we should try to complete simple adaptations (such as a stairlift) for urgent cases within 11 weeks of the occupational therapy assessment being completed.
 More complex works may take longer due to the works involved.